 Creating an Account at BaseFEX

-Register on the BaseFEX trading platform is pretty straightforward and quick (actual registration only takes a couple of seconds).
-Head on offer to the signup page and provide your email address, a password, a nickname and the country where you reside.
+Registering on the BaseFEX trading platform is pretty straightforward and quick (actual registration only takes a couple of seconds).
+Head on offer to the signup page and provide your email address, a password, a nickname, and the country where you reside.